Test Ton Verre® anti-GHB and Ketamine bracelets and cards: the discreet and powerful weapon against date rape drugs

 2. Place a drop

 A small drop of drink is enough.
-The test can be performed on an alcoholic or non-alcoholic drink when there is doubt or before consumption.
+The test can be performed on an alcoholic or non-alcoholic drink when in doubt or before consumption.

 3. Observe the result